stoplightio/docs-gen3/home.md

-# Stoplight Dojo Help Center
+# Stoplight Help Center

-Welcom to the Stoplight Dojo Help Center.
-Dojo is the latest iteration of Stoplight's tools.
+Welcom to the Stoplight Help Center.
+This documentation is for the latest iteration of Stoplight's tools.

 ## Other Stoplight versions